-What is subletting?
+What is Subletting?

-You only need to sublet if...
+As a tenant, you only need to sublet if...

 - You want to come back to the same apartment later on (like for the summer after a spring semester away).

 If none of those apply, we strongly encourage tenants to look at other options for ending a lease early!
 The end result is the same (someone new moving in to the apartment, and taking over the rent) but the landlord has to do more work finding that new tenant, and the tenant has no more obligations even if that new person breaks the rules or owes money.

 Landlord permission.
 Check your lease for rules about subletting or "assignment".